abhishektha/dissertation/content/01Motivation.md

 Hand contact injuries include fingernail delamination, abrasions, contusions, and nerve impingement [@Strauss2004; @Viegas2004; @Scheuring2012].
 These injuries have widely been attributed to the poor fit and unprotected contacts between the hand and the spacesuit glove [@Strauss2004; @Viegas2004].

-Shoulder contact injuries occur from the combination of unprotected contact and high weight loading in the EMU [@Strauss2004;@Viegas2004].
+Shoulder contact injuries occur from the combination of unprotected contact and high weight loading in the EMU [@Strauss2004;@Viegas2004; @Anderson2015a].
 Shoulder injuries are reported as the second most common EMU injury location and frequently occur during ground-based training in the NBL, when the wearer may be inverted in the suit [@Strauss2004;@Viegas2004].
-While the wearer is neutrally buoyant, they are still under the effects of gravity.
+While the suit and operator together are made neutrally buoyant, the operator is able to shift relative to the suit due to gravity.
 Therefore, they "fall" into the suit, and are now making contact with the hard upper torso (HUT).
 Therefore, the increased contact and high levels of load leads to shoulder contact injuries.